pytchlang/pytch-tutorials/bunner/tutorial.md

 This code is a not quite right, because I'm using the ``touching`` routine and as we know it's possible for the bunny to be on a row below or above a log and stil register as touching it.
 We really want to use the custom ``hits`` routine.

 To do that I need a list of all of the log clones (so that I can one-by-one check to see if the bunny is touching them).
+This uses ``all_clones``, the counterpart to the ``the_original`` function we used back when we wanted to access the Bunny sprite.

 {{< commit get-log-clones >}}